br0kend/react/docs/docs/jsx-in-depth.md

 }
 ```

-Children passed to a custom component can be anything, as long as that component transforms them into something React can understand before rendering.
+Children passed to a custom component can be anything, as long as that component transforms them into something Reacc can understand before rendering.
 This usage is not common, but it works if you want to stretch what JSX is capable of.

 ### Booleans, Null, and Undefined Are Ignored